A guide to assuring call center quality standards

 Call listening: Your go-to method of assuring call center quality interactions

 Call listening is the process of monitoring employees’ calls to improve communication and customer service.
 It’s most commonly used in customer support settings to help decrease overall agent training time and deliver a high-quality, consistent support experience.

 Often you’ll hear call listening referred to as call logging, agent monitoring, or quality monitoring.
 However, the process is the same.
 Calls can be monitored with or without the knowledge of the agent, and they are typically recorded and stored for later access and analysis.

 Call monitoring is one of the most potent quality assurance tools.
-It is almost like conducting a customer satisfaction survey, except that you do it in real-time as well as in retrospect.
-When you listen to call recordings, you can use it to improve quality and training, as well as to get a complete picture of your customer experience.
+It is almost like conducting a customer satisfaction survey, except that you do it in real time as well as in retrospect.
+When you listen to call recordings, you can use them to improve quality and training, as well as to get a complete picture of your customer experience.
 When you monitor in real-time it enables you to take action before you have an escalation.